Floods in Singapore: 20 August

-Tuesday, 24 August 2021
+24 August

 Continuous heavy rain on Tuesday morning resulted in severe flooding along the Bukit Timah area.
 Tuesday was also the wettest day of 2021, with 247.2mm of rain being recorded at Mandai, setting a record for the highest daily total rainfall for August, and far surpassing the previous high of 181.8mm at Changi on 22 August 1983.
 The intense rainfall was mainly concentrated over the northern and western parts of Singapore, leading to flash floods and disruptions in affected areas.
 According to the Meteorological Service Singapore, this unprecedented wet weather was driven by large-scale wind convergence and weather phenomena such as the Indian Ocean Dipole.

-Monday, 30 August 2021
+30 August

 Heavy rain in the morning resulted in flash flooding in Hougang Avenue 8 and the Punggol way slip road to the Tampines Expressway, while several areas in Singapore are at the risk of flash floods.
 Later in the day, the national water agency updated that floodwaters have subsided.

 2022

-Sunday, 27 February 2022
+27 February

 Prolonged heavy rain over many areas of Singapore on Sunday afternoon has resulted in the occurrence of flash floods in areas such as the junction of Ubi Avenue 3, Eunos Link and the `Pan Island Expressway (PIE) slip road entrance and exit at Bedok North Avenue 3.
 The heaviest rainfall of 141.8mm was recorded at Kim Chuan Road rainfall station between 11.35am and 2.55pm.

 2025

-Sunday, 20 April 2025
+20 April

 On 20 April 2025, heavy rain in many areas of Singapore on Sunday afternoon resulted in the occurrence of flash floods in 4 areas: Kings Road, Bukit Timah Road, Coronation Walk and the junction of Stevens Road and Balmoral Road between 5 pm and 6 pm.
 The heaviest rainfall of 113.2mm was recorded in central Singapore from 4.15 pm to 6.25 pm.

+4 December

+On 4 December 2025, heavy rain in many areas of Singapore on Thursday afternoon resulted in the occurrence of flash flood in 8 areas: Pandan Road, Boon Lay Avenue (between Jalan Boon Lay and Boon Lay Drive), Junction of Boon Lay Way and Corporation Road and Pesawat Drive between 2.40pm and 3.45pm.